Container and Physical location fields not exporting

-#30 Updated by Dan Gillean about 6 years ago
+#30 Updated by Dan Gillean over 6 years ago

 Also, please note (as I put it in the example in comment #27, but forgot to point it out:

 Although <title> is technically allowed in <container>, its use in this context is improper, as the Chair of the Technical Subcommittee on EAD reminded us via list-serv responses. <title> is "The formal name of a work, such as a monograph, serial, or painting, listed in a finding aid."
 Since the <container> element can contain CDATA, we don't need it here anyways; please remove the <title> element from the EAD in this fix.

-#34 Updated by Jessica Bushey about 6 years ago
+#34 Updated by Jessica Bushey over 6 years ago